inclusive-design/acaw-cama/README.md

-# Trivet
+# ACAW / CAMA

 _A simple starter kit for Eleventy-based static sites for the Fluid Project._

 [![Netlify Status](https://api.netlify.com/api/v1/badges/8286bcec-a92b-47ca-a4cf-128a276b57eb/deploy-status)](https://app.netlify.com/sites/trivet/deploys)

 This repository contains the files needed to build [Eleventy](http://11ty.dev/)-based static sites for the [Fluid Project](https://fluidproject.org).
-It includes support for internationalization; if your project does not require internationalization, use [Trivet Monolingual](https://github.com/fluid-project/trivet-monolingual) instead.
+It includes support for internationalization; if your project does not require internationalization, use [Trivet Monolingual](https://github.com/inclusive-design/acaw-cama-monolingual) instead.

 ## Installation